skial/back-to-basics/rustlang/modules/readme.md

 ## Naming

-- **NOT** implicitly inherited from the filename and directory, like other languages.
+- **NOT** implicitly inherited from the filename and directory, like most languages.
 - You have to _"explicitly build the module tree in Rust"_.
 - Rust looks for `<module name>` as:
 - ```rust